 It gets busy in the spring (especially with school groups) and summer months, but it receives only a small percentage of those who visit the much more popular Skye.
 You don’t need to have a car to explore here as you can hike, cycle, or join a guided mini-bus tour of the island.

 The Isle of Raasay is a little island with only a couple of main roads, but it has a proportionally large hiking trail network and lots of unpopulated areas that you can go off and explore on foot.
 Hikes range from easy and short to more difficult and at a length of several miles.
 There are enough hiking trails to keep avid hikers busy for a couple of days.

 Be sure to book in advance if you want to overnight on Raasay or join a guided tour as services are limited and there are not a ton of options.
 It is busy in summer and there are fewer services available during the off-season.
-We visited in winter as a day trip and had a wonderful time which lead us to book a return overnight trip for this Spring.
-We are excited to return in May to be able to take advantage of more of the hiking trails and to also do some of the water activities!
+We have visted as both a winter day trip and for a longer 2-night stay in spring and really enjoyed both visits.

 Those are our tips to avoid the crowds on the Isle of Skye Hopefully these have been helpful in planning your own trip to Skye!

 Have you visited the Isle of Skye?
 Do you have any of your own tips for avoiding the crowds on Skye (or more generally when you travel to busy places)?
 If you have any questions about planning a trip to the Isle of Skye, we are happy to try to help!
 Just leave any questions in the Comments section below.